Etruscan tomb sculpture

 The city of Rome lay between the northern and southern parts of Italy where the Etruscans lived.
 Because it was a good place to cross the Tiber river, the Etruscans wanted to control it.
 For a while, Rome may have been under the rule of Etruscan kings.
 These kings, like other Etruscan kings, made people build strong stone walls and stone temples and canals for water.

 Vulca the Etruscan, by Roberta Angeletti (1999).
-For kids.
+Easy reading.

 The Etruscans, by Don Nardo (2004).
-For kids.
+Easy reading.

 The Etruscans, by Graeme Barker and Tom Rasmussen (2000).
 A good general account.

 The Beginnings of Rome: Italy and Rome from the Bronze Age to the Punic Wars (c.
 1000-264 BC), by Tim Cornell (1995).
 A little more specialized.